Tim-P-Portfolio/Game-of-Life/README.md

 - [x] Otherwise, if the program reaches a state where all cells on the board are off, the program waits 5 frames (0.5s).
 If it has not received a button press, it then starts with a new random board.
 - [x] Otherwise, normal Life steps are taken.

+A match statement was used for the gamestate.
+Routing from a main state to the states for each condition.

 Rather than having a done condition I chose to implement a stall condition.
 The stall condition checks for repeated grid states.
 When a grid state is repeated 5 times in a row the grid is randomized.
 This handels the done condition as well.

 The stall condition saves a buffer of a set number of past grids and checks for trivial loops.